Come and Get It by Edna Ferber (1935)

-From the original review in The Brooklyn Daily Eagle by Betty Brainerd, February, 1935: In Come and Get It, Edna Ferber writes a lusty and dramatic saga of life in the Wisconsin north woods.
+From the original review in The Brooklyn Daily Eagle by Betty Brainerd, February, 1935: In Come and Get It by Edna Ferber is a lusty and dramatic saga of life in the Wisconsin north woods.

 Before mentioning anything else you have to say about Edna Ferber, it’s that she has been places and she has seen things.
 And then, having seen things, she proceeds to picture them for others in a manner that is so natural and clear that you, too, begin to see them, and to live them.
 But not like Edna Ferber sees them.